 An EDR generates hundreds or even thousands of alerts every month.
 Without SOC or MDR :

-- No one investigates: "Suspicious behavior" alert requires contextual analysis
+- No one is investigating: a "suspicious behavior" alert requires a contextual analysis

-- No one responds: Detection is useless without rapid remediation
+- No one responds: detection is useless without prompt remediation

-- Nobody's hunting: Advanced threats (APTs) require proactive threat hunting
+- No one is hunting: Advanced Persistent Threats (APTs) require proactive threat hunting

 Cyber attacks don't stop at 6pm on Fridays

-Reality check: Cybercriminals operate 24/7.
-Ransomware is often deployed at weekends or at night to maximize damage before detection.
-An attack launched on Friday evening at 10pm and detected on Monday morning at 9am has had 59 hours to propagate, encrypt your data and exfiltrate your critical information.
+The reality on the ground: cybercriminals operate 24/7.
+Ransomware is often deployed on weekends or at night to maximize the damage before detection.
+An attack launched on Friday night at 10 p.m. and detected on Monday morning at 9 a.m. had 59 hours to spread, encrypt your data, and exfiltrate your critical information.

 Without continuous monitoring: